Novage/p2p-media-loader/docs/api.md

 ### `createLoaderClass(settings)`

-Returns a `function`, a class constructor, which can be used with your custom created hls.js instance.
-Please note that in most cases you don't need to use this function when you are using one of init-specific-player functions (e.g. `initHlsJsPlayer`).
+Returns a `function`, a class constructor, which should be used to configure hls.js instance.

 #### `settings`